 SECTION 14.
 APPLICABILITY.
-This [Act] applies to all claims for punitive damages accruing on or after its effective date.
+This [Act] applies to all claims for

 SECTION 15.
 SHORT TITLE.
-This [Act] may be cited as the Uniform Law application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this [Act] are severable.
+This [Act] may be cited as the Uniform its application to any person or circumstance is held invalid, the invalidity does not affect other provisions or applications of this [Act] which can be given effect without the invalid provision or application, and to this end the provisions of this

-Commissioner's Model Punitive Damages Act.
+Law Commissioners' Model Punitive Damages Act.

 SECTION 16.
 SEVERABILITY CLAUSE.
-If any provision of this [Act] or its
+If any provision of this [Act] or